anavarre/drucker/README.md

 Where should we store drucker databases locally? [/var/lib/mysql]:
 ```

-On the first run, `drucker` will prompt you with the path to your SSH public key, but will also try to map the `drucker` sites and databases paths to local directories of your choice, so that containers are disposable by still preserving your data.
+On the first run, `drucker` will prompt you with the path to your SSH public key, but will also try to map the `drucker` sites and databases paths to local directories of your choice, so that containers are made disposable by still preserving your data.
 You can totally override the default paths and this information will be stored in the `config` file going forward.

 To prevent Git from prompting you with changes to the `config` file, you can exclude it from the Git tracking entirely with: